sunnyguan/AndroidMinecraft/README.md

 2. copy the authtoken line given to you and run it

-shoud look something like this `./ngrok authtoken awefioauw4u0239840293j023jf0j23f23kj`
+should look something like this `./ngrok authtoken awefioauw4u0239840293j023jf0j23f23kj`

 3. `./ngrok tcp 25565`